OpenType/opentype-layout/proposals/complex_contextual.md

 uint8  | distance | How far back to process
 uint16 | lookup   | Lookup id to execute

-The `distance` correspond to a position in the matched string according to a matched node, back from the end of the string thus far matched.
+The `distance` corresponds to a position in the matched string according to a matched node, back from the end of the string thus far matched.
 Thus distance 1 is after distance 2 in the glyph string.
 If mark skipping is enabled, for example, it may be possible for there to be many glyphs between distance 2 and distance 1.